Daniel McBreen: Style of play

 McBreen played as a striker and was good in the air and adept at holding the ball up and bringing teammates into play.
 At 1.86 m, he posed a threat at set pieces.
 North Queensland Fury coach Ian Ferguson commented on his physicality, describing him as "an aggressive player ... who will give centre halves a hard time".

 Coaching career

 McBreen was appointed as the head coach of the Newcastle Jets under-15 team in October 2015, and remained playing on a semi-professional basis with former club Edgeworth in the National Premier Leagues Northern NSW for the 2016 season.
 He retired from playing at the end of the 2019 season and was appointed as the head coach of the Newcastle Jets youth team on 13 September 2019.
-In April 2022, he left his post as coach, amid suggestions he and footballer manager Craig Deans had lost faith in the club's management.
+In April 2022, he left his post as coach, amid suggestions he and football manager Craig Deans had lost faith in the club's management.